A Beginner’s Guide to Taking a Fishing Holiday

 If you’re heading abroad, check to see if a close season applies before booking to avoid disappointment.

-Flying with Rods
+Flying with Fishing Rods

 If you’re going to be flying to your destination, you’ll have to check the airline’s policy on taking fishing rods with you.

-Fishing rods generally aren’t allowed on planes as hand luggage, so you’ll have to check them into the hold, but the price to do so varies from one airline to the next.
+Fishing rods generally aren’t allowed on planes as hand luggage.
+So you’ll have to check them into the hold, but the price to do so varies from one airline to the next.

-There are all kinds of fishing holidays, whether it’s a weekend with your mates where fishing is the primary focus or a break with the family where you’ll be trying to sneak in some fishing time wherever possible.
+There are all kinds of fishing holidays.
+Whether it’s a weekend with your mates where fishing is the primary focus.
+Or a break with the family where you’ll be trying to sneak in some fishing time wherever possible.

-If it’s the latter, it’s important to make sure you plan a trip where there’s going to be plenty of things to keep everyone entertained, not just the fishers in the group!
+If it’s the latter, it’s important to make sure you plan a trip where there’s going to be plenty of things to keep everyone entertained.
+Not just the fishers in the group!

 Here at Pure Leisure we offer fishing facilities at eight of our sites across the UK, whether you want to camp by the water, or stay in one of our comfy camping pods, there’s something for everyone.
 Use our Guide to Fishing Holidays to find the perfect one for you.